Zucchini Brownies

 Instructions

-- In a mixing bowl, whisk together the almond butter, maple syrup, brown sugar, eggs, and vanilla extract.
+- In a mixing bowl, whisk together the almond butter, maple syrup, coconut sugar, eggs, and vanilla extract.
 Add in the cocoa powder and baking powder.
 Fold through the zucchini and chocolate chips.

-- Allow brownies to cool in the pan completely before slicing and serving.
+- Remove the brownies from the oven.
+Allow them to cool in the pan completely before slicing and serving.

 Notes

-- Replace the nut butter.
-Substitute the almond butter for peanut butter, cashew butter, or a nut-free alternative like tahini.
+- Almond butter substitute: Substitute the almond butter for peanut butter, cashew butter, or a nut-free alternative like tahini.

 - Frost it!
 Add some frosting, like a chocolate frosting or a healthy frosting.